auth0/docs/articles/architecture-scenarios/application/web-oidc.md

 The application will also typically create a user session which is stored in one or more cookies to keep track of the user which is logged in.

-**Note:** In this scenario an access_token is also returned but it is rarely used since their is no API involved against which the user needs to be authenticated.
+**Note:** In this scenario an access_token is also returned but it is rarely used since there is no API involved against which the user needs to be authenticated.

 ## Read More